Algorhythm-sxv/connect4-ai/README.md

 On my machine (AMD Ryzen 5 1600) any position can be solved in under 1 second.

 ## Future improvements
+- Add documentation
+- Add WASM target for the web
 - Multithreading with the Lazy SMP technique
-- Adding functionality to generate the opening book from scratch